Call Us @ (617) 357-5255

 We recommend using a balanced fertilizer three or four times yearly to help your plant reach its maximum potential.
 When secured to a stake or pole, you’ll find that the Split Leaf variety can grow up to 10 feet tall.
 However, you’ll need to ensure you follow all of the plant care tips we’ve shared today to experience this.

 A balanced 20-20-20 fertilizer is your best bet for the Split Leaf and Swiss Cheese plants, which can occur every few weeks within the main growing season.
-Create a mixture of the fertilizer and water, which you can then pour into the soil during your weekly watering.
+Create a mixture of fertilizer and water, which you can then pour into the soil during your weekly watering.

 See how we can transform your interior garden today!